SCF Canine

 Stem Cell Factor Human Recombinant, Sf9

-Stem Cell Factor Human Recombinant produced in insect cells is a single, glycosylated polypeptide chain containing 165 amino acids and having a molecular mass of 18409 Dalton.
+Recombinant Human Stem Cell Factor, expressed in insect cells, is a single, glycosylated polypeptide chain with 165 amino acids and a molecular weight of 18.4 kDa.
+This SCF protein has a C-terminal His-tag (6xHis) and is purified using proprietary chromatographic techniques.

 Shipped with Ice Packs